BoomBoy4U/final-elementals/README.md

 ## Gameplay

+## Modes
+This game can be either be played using SFML for graphic immersion or can be played using the terminal with just stats.

 ### Main Menu
 Upon starting the game, you will be prompted to enter your name.
 This name will be used throughout the game to identify your character.